menu

 Overview

 Mullin is a tiny town located in the state of Texas.
 With a population of 129 people and just one neighborhood, Mullin is the 1036th largest community in Texas.
-Much of the housing stock in Mullin was built prior to World War II, making it one of the older and more historic towns in the country.
+Mullin has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Mullin is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Mullin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mullin is a town of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Mullin who work in office and administrative support (18.87%), management occupations (15.09%), and personal care services (11.32%).

 Setting & Lifestyle